aaau/agh-live-router/README.md

 Running in VM
 -------------

-You can also run system directly from ISO file in a virtual machine.
+You can also run system directly from the ISO file in a virtual machine.
 We recommend using Oracle's VirtualBox.
 In VirtualBox you can simple create internal networks between virtual machines and therefore experiment with various topologies.
 However, you must carefully choose network adapter types.
 Our test showed that the best performance (more than 30MB/s across 3 VMs) can be achieved using Intel PRO/1000 MT Desktop (82540EM).
-Do not choose virtio-net adapter because Click's kernel module doesn work with driver, what results in very bad performance in that case.
+Do not choose virtio-net adapter because Click's kernel module doesn't work with the driver, what results in very bad performance in that case.

 ![adapters](https://raw.github.com/piotrjurkiewicz/agh-live-router/master/screenshots/adapters.png)